mjhoffmeister/blog/_jacob_cycle/2024-03-03-isaac-and-the-philistines.md

 >
 > --Genesis 26:16-17 (ESV)

-Isaac's wealth leads to the Philistines envying him and we’re given a note about the Philistines spitefully filling Abraham’s wells.
+Isaac's wealth leads to the Philistines envying him, and we’re given a note about the Philistines spitefully filling Abraham’s wells.
 When Abraham was in Gerar, the servants of the Abimelek of his time seized one of his wells, but a treaty was made between Abraham and Abimelek and the well was returned ([Genesis 21:25-34](https://biblia.com/bible/esv/genesis/21/25-34).)
 This treaty was either